9/11 Toxic Exposure Zones

 The WTCHP employs a broader definition that encompasses the area of Manhattan south of Houston Street and any block in Brooklyn that is wholly or partially contained within a 1.5-mile radius of the former World Trade Center site.

 VCF Exposure Zone

-Both the WTCHP and VCF may consider the eligibility of individuals who worked at Fresh Kills Landfill in Staten Island, the New York City Chief Medical Examiner’s Office, or other areas related to, or along, routes of debris removal, such as barges used in the cleanup and garages where 9/11 dust covered vehicles were stored or cleaned.
+Both benefits programs also consider claims by people who were exposed to toxins at the Fresh Kills Landfill in Staten Island, the New York City Chief Medical Examiner’s Office, or other areas related to, or along, routes of debris removal, such as barges used in the cleanup and garages where 9/11 dust covered vehicles were stored or cleaned.

-For more information about eligibility requirements of the September 11th Victim Compensation Fund and the World Trade Center Health Program, contact a WTC lawyer at Pitta & Baione LLP at 844-982-2667 or firstname.lastname@example.org.
+For more information about eligibility requirements of the 9/11 Victim Compensation Fund and the World Trade Center Health Program, contact a WTC lawyer at Pitta & Baione at 844-982-2667 or [email protected].